blurrycontour/zuul-gerrit/doc/source/admin/reporters.rst

 A simple email reporter is also available.

-A :ref:`connection` that uses the smtp driver must be supplied to the reporter.
+A xref:`connection` that uses the smtp driver must be supplied to the reporter.

 SMTP Configuration
 ~~~~~~~~~~~~~~~~~~

 zuul.conf contains the SMTP server and default to/from as described
-in :ref:`zuulconf`.
+in xref:`zuulconf`.

 Each pipeline can overwrite the ``subject`` or the ``to`` or ``from`` address by
 providing alternatives as arguments to the reporter.
 For example, ::